mattjh1/mattjh-blog/content/post/keyboard-first.md

 ## Vimium

-Vimium makes it possible and easy to navigate your browser and page contents using only the keyboard, I basically use the default settings for this pluginwith one minor edit as to mimic the behavior i have set up in Neovim.
+Vimium makes it possible and easy to navigate your browser and page contents using only the keyboard, I basically use the default settings for this plugin with some minor edits to mimic the behavior i have set up in Neovim.

 ```text
 unmap J